anastasiia-ku/anastasiia-ku.github.io/index.md

 ![stage](images/backgroundimage.jpg)

-### Books I plan to read in 2020
+## Books I plan to read in 2020

-* Prepared: What Kids Need for a Fulfilled Life by Diane Tavenner
+### Product Management
+* Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation by Justin Lokitz, Lisa Kay Solomon, and Patrick Van Der Pijl
+* Design Sprint by Jake Knapp

+### Self Development
 * Atomic Habits by James Clear
 * TED Talks: The Official TED Guide to Public Speaking by Chris Anderson
-* Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation by Justin Lokitz, Lisa Kay Solomon, and Patrick Van Der Pijl
-* Design Sprint by Jake Knapp
-* Ulysses by James Joyce
+* The Doodle Revolution: Unlock the Power to Think Differently by Sunni Brown

+### Non-fiction

 * The Book of Laughter and Forgetting by Milan Kundera
 * A Clockwork Orange  by Anthony Burgess
 * Zuleikha Opens Her Eyes by Guzel Yakhina
-* The Doodle Revolution: Unlock the Power to Think Differently by Sunni Brown
 * A Room of One’s Own by Virginia Woolf
 * The power of opposites by  Ichac Adizes
 * An American Tragedy by Theodore Dreiser
 * All the Light We Cannot See by Anthony Doerr

-### 2020: Where I've got so far
+## 2020: Books I have read

+### Product Management
+* The Five Dysfunctions of a Team: A Leadership Fable by Patrick M. Lencioni

+### Self Development
+* Ikigai: The Japanese Secret to a Long and Happy Life by Albert Liebermann and Hector Garcia
+* Make Time: How to focus on what matters every day by Jake Knapp
+* Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships by Marshall B. Rosenberg
+* Prepared: What Kids Need for a Fulfilled Life by Diane Tavenner

+### Non-fiction
 * Hunting and Gathering by Anna Gavalda
 * The Kite Runner by Khaled Hosseini
-* Ikigai: The Japanese Secret to a Long and Happy Life by Albert Liebermann and Hector Garcia
-* The Five Dysfunctions of a Team: A Leadership Fable by Patrick M. Lencioni
-* Make Time: How to focus on what matters every day by Jake Knapp
 * The Rosie Project  by Graeme Simsion
-* Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships by Marshall B. Rosenberg

-### 2019: Reading List
+## 2019: Reading List

-* A Thousand Splendid Suns by Khaled Hosseini
+### Product Management

 * Agile Product Management with Scrum: Creating Products that Customers Love by Roman Pichler
 * Strategize: Product Strategy and Product Roadmap Practices for the Digital Age by Roman Pichler
 * Visual Thinking: Empowering People and Organisations Through Visual Collaboration Book by Willemien Brand
 * Inspired: How to Create Tech Products Customers Love by Marty Cagan
-* Shape Up: Stop Running in Circles and Ship Work that Matters by Ryan Singer
+* Shape Up : Stop Running in Circles and Ship Work that Matters by Ryan Singer
 * The Culture Code: The Secrets of Highly Successful Groups by Daniel Coyle

+### Non-fiction

+* A Thousand Splendid Suns by Khaled Hosseini

-### Books I Read Long Time Ago
+## Books I Read Long Time Ago

 1. Fountainhead by Ayn Rand
 2. 💥 Atlas Shrugged by Ayn Rand